Here is my guide on how to clean and declutter your house fast.

 After you have completely cleaned and decluttered your home you will want it to look beautiful.

-After all you need to sit back and appreciate your new gorgeous home.
+After all your efforts you just need to sit back and appreciate your gorgeous clean home.

 - place vases full of foliage and flowers on shelves and tables.